cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/2-chain_features/README.md

 - Remove three blocks from Chain A to match Chain B, and then continue with Chain A
 - **Adopt Chain B as it represents a valid fork longer than Chain A (CORRECT ANSWER)**

-**Sub-Unit 4**

-*A mempool collects:*
+### A mempool collects:
 - Smart contracts that have already been executed
 - A user’s full collection of memes and NFTs
 - **Transactions that are waiting to be processed and added to a block (CORRECT ANSWER)**
 - The records of past transactions

-*When a user sends a transaction via their wallet application, the transaction, along with other transactions, is collected into a "mempool" of unconfirmed transactions for each block producer.*
+### When a user sends a transaction via their wallet application, the transaction, along with other transactions, is collected into a "mempool" of unconfirmed transactions for each block producer.
 - **TRUE  (CORRECT ANSWER)**
 - FALSE

-*Select two correct statements about mempools.*
+### Select two correct statements about mempools.
 - There is a global shared mempool for all block producers to use
 - Mempools are uncapped in terms of size
 - **Each block-producing node maintains its own mempool (CORRECT ANSWER)**
 - **Different nodes of a network may have different transactions in their mempools (CORRECT ANSWER)**

-*What might affect a block producer's chances of generating the next block in a proof of work consensus algorithm?*
+### What might affect a block producer's chances of generating the next block in a proof of work consensus algorithm?
 - The number of transactions it has handled before
 - **The amount of processing power it possesses (CORRECT ANSWER)**
 - The age of the node in the network
 - The distance from the central server

-**Sub-Unit 5**

-*In the context of the Bitcoin proof-of-work consensus algorithms, what does 'Difficulty Level' refer to?*
+### In the context of the Bitcoin proof-of-work consensus algorithms, what does 'Difficulty Level' refer to?

 *Difficulty Level:*
 - Signifies the number of block producers or miners participating in the blockchain network
 - **Is the measure of how challenging it is to find a valid block hash with a required minimum number of leading zeros (CORRECT ANSWER)**
 - Refers to the total number of attempts a miner can make to solve the mathematical problem for block generation

-*Select the correct option to complete the sentence.
-In the context of a proof-of-work consensus algorithm, a ‘nonce’ _____ .*
+### Select the correct option to complete the sentence.
+In the context of a proof-of-work consensus algorithm, a ‘nonce’ _____ .
 - Refers to the timestamp included in the block data
 - **Is a random number that miners add to the block data (CORRECT ANSWER)**
 - Represents the number of leading zeros required in a valid hash
 - Is the previous block's hash that is combined with other data to produce a valid hash

-*In order to produce a valid hash, a miner must:*
+### In order to produce a valid hash, a miner must:
 - **Combine a 'nonce' with other data like the previous block's hash, timestamp, difficulty level, and transaction data and run this through a hashing algorithm (CORRECT ANSWER)**
 - Accurately predict an input message and running it through a hashing algorithm
 - Run the block data through a decryption algorithm to find the correct nonce for generating the hash

-*In order to produce a block, Bitcoin miners need to find a nonce that solves a mathematical problem.*
+### In order to produce a block, Bitcoin miners need to find a nonce that solves a mathematical problem.
 - **True (CORRECT ANSWER)**
 - False

-**Sub-Unit 6**

-*How does the process of block production differ in proof-of-work and proof-of-stake consensus algorithms?*
+### How does the process of block production differ in proof-of-work and proof-of-stake consensus algorithms?
 - In proof of work, block producers or miners create blocks through a process called 'minting', while in proof of stake, validators create blocks through a process called 'mining'
 - **In proof of work, the chances of producing a block are roughly proportional to a block producer's computing power, while in proof of stake, it is roughly proportional to the number of tokens a block producer controls (CORRECT ANSWER)**
 - Both proof of work and proof of stake require block producers to solve complex mathematical problems to validate blocks

-*In the context of Cardano’s proof-of-stake consensus algorithm, what is the role of the Verifiable Random Function (VRF)?*
+### In the context of Cardano’s proof-of-stake consensus algorithm, what is the role of the Verifiable Random Function (VRF)?
+The VRF is:

-*The VRF is:*
 - Used by block producers to compete with each other in finding suitable nonces
 - **A cryptographic mechanism each block producer uses to determine whether it's responsible for creating the next block (CORRECT ANSWER)**
 - A mathematical problem that all miners must solve in order to produce a valid block
 - The number of tokens a block producer must control in order to participate in block creation

-*In proof of stake, a block producer competes with other block producers to generate the next block.
-The chances of a block producer winning the competition and being able to create the next block depend on the amount of processing power the block producer has.*
+### In proof of stake, a block producer competes with other block producers to generate the next block.
+The chances of a block producer winning the competition and being able to create the next block depend on the amount of processing power the block producer has.
 - TRUE
 - **FALSE (CORRECT ANSWER)**

-*Once a new block is propagated across a blockchain network, what happens to the confirmed transactions in a node's mempool?*
+### Once a new block is propagated across a blockchain network, what happens to the confirmed transactions in a node's mempool?
 - The node adds the confirmed transactions to its mempool
 - **Nothing (CORRECT ANSWER)**
 - The node sends the confirmed transactions back to the block producer for further validation
 - The node ignores the confirmed transactions in its mempool

-**Sub-Unit 7**

-*Select two correct statements about chain depth.
-Chain depth:*
+### Select two correct statements about chain depth.
+Chain depth:
 - Refers to the total number of blocks in a blockchain
 - Is the number of transactions included in a single block
 - **Is the difference between the total length of the blockchain and the block number where a transaction is included (CORRECT ANSWER)**
 - **Represents the number of confirmation blocks for a particular transaction (CORRECT ANSWER)**

-**Sub-Unit 8**

-What distinguishes a block header from a block body in the structure of a blockchain block?
+### What distinguishes a block header from a block body in the structure of a blockchain block?
 - The block header contains a list of transactions, while the block body contains metadata about the block
 - **The block header acts as a short identifier of the block and its producer and provides proof of entitlement to produce the block, while the block body contains a list of transactions (CORRECT ANSWER)**
 - The block header includes the hash of the previous header to form a chain, while the block body contains an identifier of the block producer and the current version of the protocol

-*When a node receives a block in a blockchain network, what validation process does it perform depending on the consensus protocol?*
+### When a node receives a block in a blockchain network, what validation process does it perform depending on the consensus protocol?
 - In a proof-of-work protocol, the node checks the block body to verify the block producer's identity, while in a proof-of-stake protocol, it verifies the block header hash
 - **In a proof-of-work protocol, the node calculates the block header hash and checks if it has the right number of leading zeros, while in a proof-of-stake protocol, it checks the schedule to confirm the block producer's entitlement to produce that specific block (CORRECT ANSWER)**
 - In both proof-of-work and proof-of-stake protocols, the node verifies the validity of the block by checking the block body hash

-*Which of the following would you find in the block body?*
+### Which of the following would you find in the block body?
 - **Transaction data (CORRECT ANSWER)**
 - Block producer signature
 - The hash of the previous block
 - The protocol version

-**Sub-Unit 9**

-*Maximum block size and average block time can be tuned and adjusted to make sure that the blockchain protocol has three fundamental properties:*
+### Maximum block size and average block time can be tuned and adjusted to make sure that the blockchain protocol has three fundamental properties:
 - Chain hash
 - **Common prefix (CORRECT ANSWER)**
 - **Chain quality (CORRECT ANSWER)**
 - Determinism
 - **Chain growth (CORRECT ANSWER)**

-*Which of the following statements accurately describes Chain Growth, Common Prefix, and Chain Quality in the context of blockchain?*
+### Which of the following statements accurately describes Chain Growth, Common Prefix, and Chain Quality in the context of blockchain?
 - Chain Growth - the number of dishonest blocks in a chain, Common Prefix - the proportion of honest blocks, Chain Quality - how quickly the chain grows
 - **Chain Growth - the speed at which new blocks are added to the chain, Common Prefix - the part of the chain that can be trusted in an honest node's local chain, Chain Quality - the proportion of honest blocks in an honest node's chain (CORRECT ANSWER)**
 - Chain Growth - the proportion of honest blocks in the chain, Common Prefix - how quickly new blocks are added to the chain, Chain Quality - the common blocks between two different nodes' chains

-*What does the chain growth refer to in a blockchain network?
-Chain growth measures:*
+### What does the chain growth refer to in a blockchain network?
+Chain growth measures:
 - The minimum number of blocks that two chains from honest nodes have in common
 - **How quickly the honest parties’ chain grows, defined by the number of blocks added to the chain in a given time period (CORRECT ANSWER)**
 - The complexity of the mathematical problem a block producer needs to solve in order to create a new block

-*What does the common prefix signify in a blockchain network?
-It signifies ________ .*
+### What does the common prefix signify in a blockchain network?
+It signifies ________ .
 - The proportion of honest blocks in the chain
 - **The part of the chain that can be trusted in an honest node's local chain (CORRECT ANSWER)**
 - The proportion of blocks produced by dishonest nodes

-*What does the term chain quality refer to in the context of blockchain?*
+### What does the term chain quality refer to in the context of blockchain?
 - **The proportion of honest blocks in the chain of an honest node (CORRECT ANSWER)**
 - The number of blocks that can be cut off from a node's local chain to match another node's chain
 - The minimum number of leading zeros required in a block's hash value

-*What does the term chain quality refer to in the context of blockchain?*
+### What does the term chain quality refer to in the context of blockchain?
 - **The proportion of honest blocks in the chain of an honest node (CORRECT ANSWER)**
 - The number of blocks that can be cut off from a node's local chain to match another node's chain
 - The minimum number of leading zeros required in a block's hash value